common name: harlequin bug

 Figure 5.
 Feeding injury by harlequin bug, Murgantia histrionica (Hahn).
 Photograph by James Castner, University of Florida.

 Chemical control.
 The bugs may be controlled with insecticides.
-For information on insecticide recommendations please review the Florida Insect Management Guide for vegetables.
+For information on insecticide recommendations please review the Vegetable Production Handbook of Florida.

 - Anonymous.
 (Unknown).
 Key to bugs.
 Insect and Related Pests of Flowers and Foliage Plants.
 (17 August 2012).